najamelan/ws_stream_wasm/README.md

 wasm-pack test --chrome  [--headless] [--release]
 ```

 In general chrome is well faster.
-When running it in the browser (not --headless) you get trace logging
+When running it in the browser (without `--headless`) you get trace logging
 in the console, which helps debugging.
 In chrome you need to enable verbose output in the console,
 otherwise only info and up level are reported.